pchain-org/pchain-guide/pchaindoc/source/pchainclient/howtobecomevalidator.rst

 - have an address and consensus keys
 - have at least 100k PI on your address

-You can choose to apply candidates first so you can let other delegate to you.
+You can choose to apply candidate node with delegations first so you can let other users to delegate PI to you.
 This is an option, not necessity.

 Pchain have 12 epochs per year, and in each epoch there are 4 phases.